-I like putting them in the freeze after I cut them out and let them firm up about 5 minutes before dipping them in the chocolate.
+I like putting them in the freezer after I cut them out and let them firm up about 5 minutes before dipping them in the chocolate.
 Then after I dip them, I put them back in the freezer for another 5 minutes for the chocolate to firm.

 - 1 cup creamy peanut butter

 - ¼ cup unsalted butter